 The strip shuffle is, essentially, the beginning of a riffle shuffle.
 Hold the pack in landscape orientation, then pull the top fifth or so of the deck off the top, keeping it close to the remainder of the deck, and set it down next to the pack.
 Then do the same with the next fifth of the deck, placing it on top of what was the top fifth, and so on, until the entire deck has been gone through in this way.

 After completing the strip shuffle, do one more riffle shuffle, and then you’re ready for the cut.
 After that, it’s time to deal!

 - How to shuffle multiple decks of cards

 - HowToShuffle.com, a site with more in-depth shuffling information and videos

-Slapjack is a classic children’s game, one of the rare games whose main game mechanic is named in its title—you pretty much slap jacks, and that’s the game.
-This card-spotting-and-slapping mechanic shows up in a few other games, such as Egyptian Ratscrew, but those probably inherited it from Slapjack.
-Slapjack is best for two to eight players.
+Slapjack is a classic children’s game for two to eight players.
+It’s one of the rare games whose main game mechanic is named in its title—you pretty much slap jacks, and that’s the game.
+This card-spotting-and-slapping mechanic shows up in a few other games, such as Egyptian Ratscrew.
+Those games probably inherited it from Slapjack, however.

 Object of Slapjack